hoangcuong2011/Good-Papers/Hierarchical Probabilistic Neural Network Language Model.md

 - Hierarchical Probabilistic Neural Network Language Model http://www.iro.umontreal.ca/~lisa/pointeurs/hierarchical-nnlm-aistats05.pdf

 This is a classic paper, showing how to speed up NN Language Model.
 The technique is not SOTA by any means as of 2017, but it is very interesting to study.
+I am personally aware of this study for a long time.
+I thought the idea is trivial to propose/understand.
+But it is indeed not trivial to me at all when I read up on it.
+I am curious how about you?

-Recall that for NN LM we need to compute an extremely expensive softmax function: exp(g(w_t,history))/all_word exp(g(w',history))
+OK.
+Here is the thing.
+Recall that for NN LM we need to compute an extremely expensive softmax function for every history: exp(g(w_t,history))/all_word exp(g(w',history))

 The paper shows how to approximate the softmax function while speeding up the computation.
 How?
 First recall that once we have a deterministic mapping between each point x and a class C(x), we can compute P(w|history) in a different way as follows: